smoldata/smol-slowtv/README.md

 If you're uncertain, try checking `df` before and after you insert the SD card and check for a new item appearing in the list.

 __Important__: if you get the device number wrong, you could easily format the wrong disk.
 Don't do that, it will ruin your whole day.
+Seriously, it sucks.

 Next, type in the following variables.
 Yours will likely be different.
-Don't continue if you're not sure if these are the correct values.
+Don't continue if you're not sure if you've chosen the correct values.

 ```
 disknum=2